ywwg/bitbox-editor/README.md

 downsample to 16bit!
 If you are uncomfortable with this loss of quality don't use this tool.

+## Another Important Caveat

+Conversion to mono is broken in pydub master, so don't use it.

 ## Commands

 * **dir**: Set which dir the bitbox files are in